mitranim/fpx/docs/html/partials/misc.md

 If `value` doesn't satisfy the provided `test` function, raises an exception with a message including `test`'s name and the failing value.

 Convenient and minification-friendly way to assert values.
-Used internally for most assertions.
-Exported because why not.

 ```js
 validate(isFunction, x => x)